-The "one-on-many" assay format offered by high throughput SPR is ideally suited to expanding the throughput of many standard applications that are relevant to the screening and characterizing of antibodies whether they are destined for use as therapeutics, reagents, or as probes/diagnostics to inform vaccine design.
-Performing binding kinetics, and epitope binning on a 384-array significantly accelerates data acquisition compared with traditional platforms and consumes orders of magnitude less sample resulting in a facile set up.
-Carterra's LSA integrates flow printing with high throughput SPR technology to enable unattended analyses of, (1) 1152 antibodies in a capture kinetics format, or (2) a full 384 x 384 epitope binning assay.
-These assays are representative of the repertoire of assays that are achievable in high throughput without sacrificing data quality, enabling high confident measurements to be made at the earliest stages of research, allowing you to "see more, do more" with high throughput SPR.
+The one-on-many assay format offered by Carterra's LSA platform using high throughput SPR is ideally suited to expanding the throughput of many standard applications that are relevant to the screening and characterizing of antibodies whether they are destined for use as therapeutics, reagents, or as probes/ diagnostics to inform vaccine design.
+Performing binding kinetics and epitope binning on a 384-ligand array significantly accelerates data acquisition compared with traditional platforms and consumes orders of magnitude less sample, because analytes are delivered across the entire array, resulting in a facile set up.